In this 7-minute interview Capovilla outlines:

 - What the pitch back is and how it’s used to keep new hires on track;

 - Her advice to new sales enablement directors on how to build an onboarding program from scratch; and

 - How ForeScout has leveraged technology in its onboarding.

 “The best way to learn is to have the trainees apply concepts to real deals so we have them do teach back concepts.
-We do a lot of these role plays where the trainees have to present what they’ve learnt to their peers and it’s through that collaboration that the learning really starts happening.”
+We do a lot of these role plays where the trainees have to present what they’ve learned to their peers and it’s through that collaboration that the learning really starts happening.”